Florence Pugh Has Dyed Her Blonde Hair Brunette — & It Suits Her So Much

-Florence Pugh has ditched her signature blonde hair for a deeper shade of chestnut brown — and we almost didn't recognise her in a new picture posted to her Instagram on the weekend.
+Florence Pugh has ditched her signature blonde hair for a deeper shade of chestnut brown — and we almost didn't recognize her in a new picture posted to her Instagram on the weekend.

 Posing with a pint of Guinness, Florence gave us a glimpse of her latest hair colour transformation, which is a lot different from her trademark platinum lengths.
 Captioning her photo "Happy Friday lads", it wasn't long before the comments came flooding in.
 "LOVE THE BROWN HAIR!!!" wrote one user, while another mentioned that the new brown hair makes her look so different.